tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/buy_low_sell_high/README.md

     * **Candidate Asks for Input**.

-      * The best candidates ask if they can assume a certain array length.
+      * The best candidates ask if they can assume a certain list length.

     * **Candidate Explains Best Approach**.

-      * Passing an array with a single element breaks solutions that don't check the incoming array's length.
+      * Passing a list with a single element breaks solutions that don't check the incoming list's length.

-      * The best candidates explain that they should `return` or `throw` (better) for arrays of length 1.
+      * The best candidates explain that they should print an error for lists of less than length 2.

 * **Prompt**: Is this the fastest solution?